 However, it’s in the quality of staff that the overlap is, perhaps, most apparent.
 HMP Birmingham has seen a significant influx of inexperienced officers since its takeover: approximately 23% of its staff have less than a year’s service under their belts.
 It’s a scenario recognisable from many schools, where NQTs, TAs and unqualified employees have, for some time, formed a growing proportion of frontline – indeed, teaching – staff.
 Too often, the same are left unsupported by seniors whose managerial style, much like that of their prison-service equivalents, bears more resemblance to the Mannequin Challenge than to any CPD I know.
 Add in a lack of pedagogic and subject expertise, and watch as those students whose outbursts arise from academic frustration remain academically frustrated.

 The problems at Birmingham are ones of which the government has been aware for some time.
 Their escalation to the pitch we see now is largely the result of Home Office inaction – a negligence that threatens the service’s Reithian-sounding aim to punish, deter and rehabilitate.
-Similarly, the unravelling of several academy chains has been long-known but hidden from public view, only seeing the light of occasional scrutiny courtesy of leaks by concerned DfE employees.
+Similarly, the unravelling of several academy chains has been long-known but hidden from public view, only seeing the light of occasional scrutiny thanks to leaks by concerned DfE employees.
 If a school’s purpose is to encourage the academic, personal and moral development of its students, it’s a social contract on which several private operators have reneged – though not before raiding the public till.

 Perhaps all of the above are simple cases of I Started Something I Couldn’t Finish over-optimism.
 Whatever, I still don’t have much of a stomach for grand theft.